 The first option to correct this issue is to make the adjustment reducing the amount of wages directly on Line 3 using the Wage Adjustment Field.

-- Click Massachusetts directly below the tabs
+- Click Massachusetts in the expanded State menu.

 - Click Income Topics to expand the category and then click Wage Adjustment